Crow Wing State Park: Old Crow Wing

 European fur traders began frequenting the area in the late 18th century.
 A trading post was opened in 1823, around which a town slowly grew.
 The town lay on the route of a new section of the Red River Trails blazed in 1844, and the local economy boomed.
 Several Crow Wing traders went on to great prominence in early Minnesota, including the men after whom Morrison County, Aitkin County, and Rice County are all named.
 A Métis named Clement Hudon Beaulieu ran the American Fur Company's trading post while another named William Whipple Warren wrote an early history of the Ojibwe.
 Three churches were established in town, including a Catholic mission by Father Francis Xavier Pierz.

 Crow Wing's heyday came to a swift end.
 In 1868 the Ojibwe were resettled in the White Earth Indian Reservation.
 In 1871 railroad magnate James J. Hill decided to route his Northern Pacific Railroad over the Mississippi River in Brainerd, 10 mi to the north.
 By 1880 most of Crow Wing's residents had moved on.

 Park development

 The Crow Wing County Historical Society led efforts to establish a state park around the townsite.
 The park was authorized by the Minnesota Legislature in 1959.
 Some controversy arose when the Knights of Columbus built a chapel on the site of Father Pierz' mission.
 However the chapel was located on a small parcel of privately held land and no public funds were used for its construction, so legally separation of church and state was maintained.

 State funds and private donations enabled the park to expand by 552 acre in 2006, adding 3.13 mi of frontage on the Mississippi River.
-There are plans to extend the Paul Bunyan State Trail through Crow Wing State Park along this section.
+The Paul Bunyan State Trail extends through Crow Wing State Park.